baidu/Curve/README.md

 |1476460860|2704.65|0|
 |1476460920|2700.05|0|

-* Without the header and the label colum
+* Without the header and the label column

 |1476460800|2566.35|
 |---|---|